-The USDA Foreign Agricultural Service (FAS) offices in Moscow, St. Petersburg, and Vladivostok prepared this report on Food and Agricultural Import Regulations and Standards (FAIRS) for U.S. exporters of domestic food and agricultural products.
-While the USDA offices in Russia believe this report to be accurate, policies may have changed since its preparation, or clear and consistent information about these policies was not available.
+The USDA Foreign Agricultural Service (FAS) office in Russia prepared this report on Food and Agricultural Import Regulations and Standards (FAIRS) for U.S. exporters of domestic food and agricultural products.
+While the USDA office in Russia believes this report to be accurate, policies may have changed since its preparation or clear and consistent information about these policies was not available.
 FAS/Russia recommends that U.S. exporters verify requirements with their import partners before any goods are shipped.
 Note: FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.

 Despite Russia's WTO accession in August 2012, control over imported foodstuffs by Russian agencies remains complicated and bureaucratic.
 While the legal framework has improved, in practice, Russia has not yet taken all of the steps expected towards improving the environment for trade.
-Moreover, in August 2014 Russia introduced a one year ban on a wide range of agricultural products from the United States, Canada, European Union, Australia, and Norway in retaliation for economic sanctions against Russia.
-The ban has been since expanded to more countries and extended until the end of 2017.
-For details please see GAIN report RSATO038 Russia Extends Import Food Ban through End 2017.
+Moreover, in August 2014 Russia introduced a one-year ban on a wide range of agricultural products from the United States, Canada, European Union, Australia, and Norway in retaliation for economic sanctions against Russia.
+The ban has been since expanded to more countries and products, and extended until the end of 2019.
+For details please see GAIN report RS1821 Russia Extended Food Import Ban through End 2019.